Updated June 2014 with latest available data from NESDB (National Economic and Social Development Board) of Thailand

 Source : Office of the National Economic and Social Development Board (NESDB)

-While the Northeast and the North of the country still have an enormous way to go, the development is promising.
-For all his faults, the policies of the Thaksin Shinawatra governments between 2001 and 2006 (universal health care, a farm debt moratorium, village microcredit programs, entrepreneurial programs and rice price pledging schemes) may have had a modest beneficial effect.
+While the Northeast and the North of the country still have an enormous way to go, growth of GDP development is promising.
+For all his faults, the policies of the Thaksin Shinawatra governments between 2001 and 2006 (universal health care, a farm debt moratorium, village microcredit programs, entrepreneurial programs and rice price pledging schemes) may have been beneficial.

 GDP growth rates in different regions of Thailand (2001 GDP set to =100).